-Timeless: All the foreign TV shows that inspired big US hits
+‘Timeless’: All the foreign TV shows that inspired U.S. hits we love

 Spreading the word on social media, launching a petition to bring the show back, and raising money to hire two helicopters to fly a #SaveTimeless banner over the SDCC were just some of the actions taken by the Clockblockers.
 And they were listened to, kinda.
-Late last month, NBC said it would bring back Timeless for a two-hour finale special to wrap up the story.
+NBC brought Timeless back for a two-hour finale special to wrap up the story.

-Is this enough to satisfy the dedicated fandom who have invested so much time in the Timeless characters and storylines?
-That would be a no, hence why so many Clockblockers are still fighting their corner online to see the show returning for a third season and beyond.
+Was this short finale enough to satisfy the dedicated fandom who have invested so much time in the Timeless characters & storylines?
+That would be a no – hence why so many Clockblockers are still fighting their corner online to see the show returning for a third season and beyond.

 If you too are feeling robbed due to Timeless’s cancellation and you can’t wait to hear more from Abigail Spencer, Matt Lanter, and Malcolm Barrett as the unlikely time-travelling trio, perhaps you should check out the Spanish show that it ripped off.